iaincollins/structured-data-api/README.md

 It provides a simple system to generate API keys, with public read access and API keys being required to make changes (i.e. Creating, Updating and Deleting) and takes care of serving schemas, validation and exporting data as JSON-LD.

-The web front end looks like this: https://api.glitch.digital

 You are encouraged to fork and adapt this codebase to your own needs!

 ## Quick start